2023 Summer Camp Registration is Now Open! Click Here to Register!

 Advanced Development Camp: This session is designed for kids who play Select or Travel baseball.
 All campers will receive instruction on the fundamentals of the game as well as more advanced training.
 Campers will have the chance to play in live game action with teams selected by the counselors.
 Campers will work on rundowns, cutoffs, reading the ball off the bat, and baserunning techniques.
 While this session is more advanced, campers will participate in competitive games to work on hand-eye coordination and agility.
 This session is limited to 24 campers.
 All campers will receive an official Big Train Summer Camp T-Shirt that entitles the camper to free admission to all Big Train regular season home games player at Shirley Povich Field in 2023.
 Tickets must be reserved online in advance of each game.
 Ages 9-12.
 Morning Only. $260.

 Pitching Camp: This session is designed for kids who want to focus specifically on pitching, whether they have been pitching for years or are just now getting started.
 All campers receive highly specialized training that includes work on stamina, throwing motion, strength and balance.
 This session is limited to 24 campers.
 All campers will receive an official Big Train Summer Camp T-Shirt that entitles the camper to free admission to all Big Train regular season home games played at Shirley Povich Field in 2023.
 Tickets must be reserved online in advance of each game.
 (Note: Pitching Camp will NOT meet on Wednesdays to prevent the risk of campers straining their arms.
-Campers are encouraged to attend General Camp on Wednesday afternoon.)
+Campers are encouraged to attend General Camp on Wednesday afternoon at no additional charge.)
 Ages 9-12.
 Afternoon Only. $230.